jackkellerk/nhi/README.md

+## Quick Tutoring

+##### Xuewei Wang

+### Tools you should get:
+1. **A git repo management tool.** SourceTree (GUI) or Git (Command-line).
+This allows you to pull changes within seconds.
+No need to download.
+This also gives you more advanced features, like resolving conflicts, branching, and etc.

+2. **Maven.** I believe everyone has already installed this.
+If not, do it now.
+3. **A REST API testing tool.** This helps you to understand our API before use it in your code.
+I recomand the downloadable version of **Advanced Rest Client** https://install.advancedrestclient.com/install.
+NOTE: any browser extension will not work properly because browser cannot handle localhost correctly.
+I learnt this the hard way.
+4. **(backend only) MySQL Workbench.** No need to emphasis on this.
+5. **(backend only) Some sort of Linux environment** (if you are a mac user, by default you are in a Linux environment).
+Git Bash is enough for this project.
+If you are using VSCode, I recommand seting a Linux-like bash as the default bash.
+This is needed to execute bash files we have for automated deployment.

+### Frontend coding and debuging:
+#### step 1: pull the latest code from github
+#### step 2: run the backend server in test mode.
+options:
+a) In the backend folder, use command "mvn exec:java" to run the backend server on the default port (4567);
+b) Use command "mvn exec:java -Dexec.args="port:***port***"" to run the backend server on the port ***port***.
+(Check the port availability before usage.)

+#### step 3: debug/make change
+Updated feature: In test mode, the backend will host "nhi/web" as the static folder.
+Make change to files inside the "nhi/web" folder.
+After your change, visit localhost:***port*** to test the latest website.
+NOTE: A simple refresh sometimes does not work because the older website is cached in the brower.
+In this case, you should either: a) open a new tab in incognito mode every time you make changes; b) clear caches every time you make changes.

+### Deployment on the server
+**IMPORTANT: only deploy when a new stable version is created.**

+NOTE (Only for Windows PC): By default, git will automatically convert LF formated files into CRLF formated files.
+You want to turn off this feature.
+We want our bash files to be in LF format, otherwise, a Linux bash will read the extra "\r" at the end of each line.
+In VSCode, on the bottom-right corner, there is a buttom that tells you if the current file is in CRLF.
+If so, click that button and convert the file to LF.
+#### step 1: make the project
+Open a Linux shell, and run "sh build.sh" in the "nhi" folder.
+This command build the structure of our project.
+#### step 2: copy to the server
+Copy the "nhi-multitouch-v1" folder (naming subject to change) to somewhere(TBD) on the server.
+#### step 3: run
+ssh to the server, and run "sh run.sh" in the "nhi-multitouch-v1" folder (naming subject to change).

+### Backend: testing mode and deployment mode
+-  Description: the testing mode serves files from the external folder "nhi/web".
+However, the deployment mode serves files form the resource folder inside the mvn project.
+The testing mode allows the frontend developer to make and view changes without restarting the backend.
+On the other hand, the deployment mode read files from
+- Setting up: by default, the backend runs in testing mode.
+It runs the deployment mode with the command line arguement "mode:deploy".
+Copying web to the resource folder and passing the command-line is handled by bash files, so no need to worry about this unless you want to change bash files.
+### Add Resources for testing/demoing
+Add them to backend/images.
+Then add their metadata to the image table.

+### Project sturcture
+- *why we need the project sturcture?
+Isn't a single jar file good enough?* This is because some resources is dynamic (Namely images).
+We don't want to package this kind of resources in to the JAR file.
+Instead, we allow the program to read external resouces inside this folder.
+- Images: images are sorted by institutions they belongs to.
+- log: log files.

+end of Quick Tutoring.

 Hey guys, this is the place for all of our individual code.

 I guess I will list some coding standards here: